 Not every school will have a school resource officer, but schools can still develop relationships with local law enforcement agencies and personnel.
 Schools can encourage local officers to co-teach classes at the school, serve as coaches or assistant coaches of sports teams, and work with parents and teachers at after-school events.
 In some communities without school resource officers, local law enforcement agencies have encouraged officers to "adopt a school," stopping by the school to greet and become familiar with students and teachers, eating lunch on campus, or doing paperwork in an office at the school.
 Like parents and teachers, local law enforcement and school resource officers need to be aware of the school's threat assessment process and their own responsibilities once a threat is identified.
-Training for law enforcement and school resource officers and school staff might benefit from attending training together so that all parties are aware of the point at which local law enforcement should be involved in an investigation.
+Training for law enforcement and school resource officers should also provide familiarity with emergency response procedures the school has in place and the layout of the campus.
+Officers and school staff might benefit from attending training together so that all parties are aware of the point at which local law enforcement should be involved in an investigation.
 This would also allow officers to get to know administrators, teachers, counselors, facilities and maintenance personnel, and other school staff.
 It is much easier to work through an emergency situation when schools and law enforcement are already familiar with each other and their procedures.